strapdata/elassandra/docs/elassandra/source/architecture.rst

    (1 rows)

-For each document mapping backed by a cassandra table, document mapping is store as an extension, where extension key is elastic_admin/<index_name> :
+For each document type backed by a cassandra table, index metadata including the mapping is stored as an extension, where extension key is elastic_admin/<index_name> :

 .. code::